crystal-lang/shards/README.md

 ## Install

-Shards is now distributed with Crystal itself (at least in the Homebrew and Debian/Ubuntu packages).
-You can invoke it with `crystal deps`.
+Shards is usually distributed with Crystal itself (e.g. Homebrew and Debian packages); you may invoke it throught `crystal deps`.
+Alternatively, a `shards` package may be available for your system.

 You may download a statically compiled 64bit executable of Shards for Linux or OS X from the [releases](https://github.com/ysbaddaden/shards/releases) page and